-Energy intensive industries (EIIs) form the foundation and remain the backbone of many economies.
-As enabling materials industries, they link to every possible economic sector, including each other, forming an intricate In Europe, for example, Ells arterial system of value chains.
-In the EU, for example, around 80 per cent of the goods produced by the energy intensive industries are consumed all over Europe, signifying the strategic importance of the sector to the climate ambitions.
-Between 1990 European economy.
-Ells will continue to play a constructive and solutionsoriented role in the global quest for energy and industrial transformation.
+Energy intensive industries (Ells) form the foundation and remain the backbone of many economies.
+As enabling materials industries, they link to every possible economic sector, including each other, forming an intricate arterial system of value chains.
+In the EU, for example, around 80 per cent of the goods produced by the energy intensive industries are consumed all over Europe, signifying the strategic importance of the sector to the European economy.
+Ells will continue to play a constructive and solutions-oriented role in the global quest for energy and industrial transformation.
 These industries are critical to growth of the economy and, in many cases, will be providing the components for renewable energy generation or the materials required to lower the carbon intensity of consumer products.